Pollock roe: Japan

 Recently in Japan, mentaiko pasta has become common.
 Mentaiko is mixed with butter or mayonnaise and used as a sauce for spaghetti.
-Thin strips of Nori (海苔) and Shiso leaves are often sprinkled on top.
+Thin strips of nori (海苔) and shiso leaves are often sprinkled on top.

+Pollack roe is dipped in a seasoning liquid.
+This method was invented in the grocery store "Fukuya(ふくや)" and became common in Japan.

 Mentaiko was nominated as Japan's number one side dish in the Japanese weekly magazine, Shūkan Bunshun.

 Tarako is served in a number of ways: plain (usually for breakfast), as a filling for onigiri, and as a pasta sauce (usually with nori).
 Traditionally, tarako was dyed bright red, but recent concerns about the safety of food coloring have all but eliminated that custom.
 In Kyūshū, tarako is commonly served with red chili pepper flakes.

 Russia

 In Russia, pollock roe is consumed as a sandwich spread.
-The product, resembling liquid paste due to the small size of eggs and oil added, is sold canned.
+The product, resembling liquid paste due to the small size of eggs and oil added, is sold as canned food.

+As mentioned above, in Russian, the word for pollock roe is the same as for the caviar: "ikra".
+The same goes to a dish, known to the French as "caviar d'aubergine": "кабачковая икра", although it's a spread made of eggplants.

+To make the pollock roe taste in a caviar-like way, one should make a butterbrot first e.g. to apply butter to the bread before adding the canned pollock roe.
+This will smoothen the excessive saltiness of the canned roe.